pensjonatus/flash-fiction/blog/everything-has-a-beginning.md

 ---
-title: 'Everything Has a Beginning'
+title: Everything Has a Beginning
 date: '2013-08-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 She was twenty four, but I guess I was her first.
 We never had actual sex, you